sethyvenatem/blockchain_story/README.md

 In all cases, the submitted file must be placed in the working directory.
 Furthermore, unless the user submits a genesis block and if all the tests are passed, the script produces a \*.txt file with the entire submitted the story in a readable form.

 ### gui.py

+The graphical user interface can run any of the above three scripts.
+Run it and answer the questions.
+Once it is finished, it shows a summary of what happened.

+- The chapter signature is done through form.
+The chapter content can be pasted in directly.
+- The chapter mining is done through another form.
+The script searches the working directory for any signed chapter and validated story files and displays them in two separate tables.
+The user can then click the chapter file validate and the story to add it to and click a button to run the mining process.
+There is also a tick-box to tell the script if the validated story should be automatically sent to the discord server (through the webhook) or not.
+- The chapter checking creates a list of all the files that can be checked (from the files in the working directory).
+The user can then click any file and check it.
+The script then produces two text boxes.
+The left one is a summary of the checks that were performed and the right one shows the story content of checked file in an easier-to-read way.

+### get\_files\_from\_discord.py

 ## Disclaimer